 When we can listen not from a place of what we want to know but from a place of what others wish to share, we are providing that nonjudgmental, compassionate space for healing – Hope Has a Cold Nose

-We can provide that space for flourishing with life.
+We can provide that space for thriving with life.